February 10, 2021

 It’s hard to know whether you’ve improved without a baseline to compare your performance to.
 You also won’t know whether your home is energy efficient or not.
 Investing in an energy audit is a great starting point for any energy efficiency project.

 Many local and state government agencies offer these home energy assessments.
-You can also get them from qualified HVAC providers such as us, Beltway Air Conditioning & Heating of Hanover, Maryland.
+You can also get them from qualified HVAC providers such as us, Beltway Air Conditioning, Heating, & Plumbing of Hanover, Maryland.

 Home energy audits look at things like your windows, insulation, locations where air is escaping your home, holes in your ducts, the age and efficiency of your appliances and the type of heat source that you’re using.
 In addition to energy efficiency ratings, you’ll receive personalized recommendations for improving your home’s energy efficiency.